BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 You are prompted to confirm the deletion.

 .. note::
- When you delete an object, all contained objects are deleted.
+ When you delete an object, all objects that it contains are deleted.
 For example, when you delete a subsection, all units in that subsection are deleted.